ramsey/twig-codeblock/README.md

 ## Configuration

-By default, the extension uses Pygments and, if `pygmentize` is in your `PATH`, then you do not need to pass any arguments.
+By default, Codeblock uses Pygments and, if `pygmentize` is in your `PATH`, then you do not need to pass any arguments.

     services:
         ramsey.twig.codeblock_extension: